 Snuza Hero has a unique vibration feature that is activated to stimulate your baby if abdominal movement is not sensed for 15 seconds.
 Often the vibration is enough to rouse the infant and Hero will revert to monitoring mode.
 However after three vibration/rousing incidents, a Rouse Warning will alert you that movement has stopped for 15 seconds on three occasions.
 If an additional 5 seconds of no abdominal movement is detected a sharp audible alarm will sound.

 Snuza is made with hypo-allergenic, medical grade plastics and does not send or receive radiofrequency signals.
 It comes with a replaceable battery and a comprehensive 1 year warranty.
 There is also a separate, portable version, which is a bit smaller in size.

 Owlet acts as a guardian, standing watch over your child at night.
-The device is a smart sock, that not only keeps the baby’s tootsie warm, but also gives a full read of his or her vitals.
+Now on its second generation, the device is a smart sock that not only keeps the baby’s tootsie warm, but also gives a full read of his or her vitals.